kubeflow/website/content/en/docs/started/installing-kubeflow.md

 ## Manifests

 {{% alert color="warning" %}}
-This method is for advanced users, the Kubeflow community will not support environment-specific issues.
+This method is for advanced users.
+The Kubeflow community will not support environment-specific issues.
 If you need support, please consider using a [packaged distribution](#packaged-distributions) of Kubeflow.
 {{% /alert %}}

 The <a href="https://github.com/kubeflow/community/tree/master/wg-manifests">Manifests Working Group</a> is responsible for aggregating the authoritative manifests of each official Kubeflow component.